Low-Complexity Algorithm for Restless Bandits with Imperfect Observations: Introduction

-In this paper, we extend the work in~\cite{Liu10IT} (for a perfect observation model) and~\cite{Liu10TSP} (for the myopic policy on stochastically identical arms) to build a near-optimal algorithm with low complexity for a class of restless bandits with an infinite state space and an imperfect observation model.
-Our model also belongs to the general framework of partially observable Markov decision processes (POMDP)~\cite{Sondik78}.
+In this paper, we extend the work in~\citet{LZ2010} (for a perfect observation model) and~\citet{LZK2010} (for the myopic policy on stochastically identical arms) to build a near-optimal algorithm with low complexity for a class of restless bandits with an infinite state space and an imperfect observation model.
+Our model also belongs to the general framework of partially observable Markov decision processes (POMDP)~\citep{S1978}.
 Consider~$N$ processes each of which evolves on a $2$-state Markov chain whose state is observed if and only if the process is chosen.
-Furthermore, the observation is {\it error-prone}: state~$1$ may be observed as~$0$ and vice versa.
-At time~$t$, the player obtains reward of amount~$B_n$ if and only if channel~$n$ is currently chosen and accurately observed in state~$1$.
-This observation model finds a broad application area in communication networks~\cite{Liu10TSP}.
-Under resource constraints, the player's goal is to select $M~(M<N)$ channels at each time for maximizing the long-term reward.
-By formulating {\it the belief vector} as the system state for decision making, we show that the indexability is satisfied under certain conditions.
-Furthermore, we propose an efficient algorithm to compute the approximated Whittle index that achieves a near-optimal performance in general, even if the conditions for indexability do not hold.
+Furthermore, the observation is \emph{error-prone}: state~$1$ may be observed as~$0$ and vice versa.
+Each process is referred to as an arm.
+At time~$t$, the player obtains reward of amount~$B_n$ if and only if arm~$n$ is currently chosen and accurately observed in state~$1$.
+Under resource constraints, the player's goal is to select $M~(M<N)$ arms at each time and maximize the long-term reward.
+By formulating \emph{the belief vector} as the system state for decision making, we show that the indexability is satisfied under certain conditions.
+Furthermore, we propose an efficient algorithm to compute an approximate Whittle index that achieves a near-optimal performance in general, even if the conditions for indexability do not hold.